holliebaker/holliebaker.github.io/codelab-i/getting-started.md

 For example, change of 1 shilling and 10 pence could be given as a one shilling coin plus ten pennies, but nobody likes having a pocket full of shrapnel, so it would be better to give the customer one shilling, one sixpence, one threepence and a penny.
 </details>

+Tip: after you've got each step working, commit and push your work.
+Then you can easily return to an earlier working version, if you wish.